 Keep in mind, USAT has a penalty for poor sportsmanship.
 You’re not supposed to curse other athletes, other “friends” in this sport.
 There’s really no room for it.
 We have a hard enough time from motorists and those who don’t understand our sport—but other cyclists?
 Come one.

 The point of all this is simple.
 If you’re a guest in somebody’s city, be a good guest.
 If you’re going to wear your club kit, please remember you’re representing your group–you should be putting your best face forward.
 Sportsmanship is not only something to be used during races… it matters during training as well.

 Todd is a husband, father of three, youth triathlon coach, and 140.6 finisher.

-He’s the new voice of Swim Bike Kid.
+He’s heading to another 70.3 this season, and is our new voice of Swim Bike Kid.